Boise Premier · The Hamblin Group

 As of August 17, 2024, a written Buyer Representation Agreement is required by law before your agent can tour any home with you.
 This is a result of the NAR settlement — one of the biggest shifts in real estate in decades.

 Market value is what buyers have proven they'll pay — not what sellers list or what buyers hope.
-It's set by the market as a whole, not by individuals.
+It's set by the market, not by individuals.

 Ada County (Boise, Meridian, Eagle): Median ~$525,000